aceslowman/threejs_procedural/taskell.md

     * [x] Fix issue where Ortho cam is not displaying terrain properly.
 This is caused by the camera frustum not receiving valid initial inputs.
 - [improvement] make ProceduralMap a React component.
     > This should simplify management in some ways.
+- [improvement] create custom GUI for each type of shader pass.
+    > Each shader pass (which makes up a 'Map') should have it's own custom  GUI.
+Does this require me to shove FractalNoise into a React component for example?
+    * [x] Create custom FractalNoise
+    * [x] Create custom FractalWarp
+    * [x] Figure out how to handle DEFINES
+- [bug] Camera aspect ratio is not being correctly updated onWindowResize.
+- [feature] Create new Renderer component & GUI, and pass it up to App.js using onRef().

 ## Backburner